zsparal/api-documentation/source/guides/mollie-components/overview.rst

    :doc:`Create Order API </reference/v2/orders-api/create-order>` respectively.
 #.
 If required, redirect the shopper to the URL returned by our API for 3-D Secure authentication.

+Mollie has created `example implementations <https://github.com/mollie/components-examples>`_ you can use to get started.

 Add the Mollie Components Javascript library to your checkout
 -------------------------------------------------------------